radiantearth/stac-browser/README.md

 ### Options

-All the following options can be used as explained in the chapter "Running", either through the [config file](config.js) or as CLI parameter.
+All the following options can be used as explained in the chapter "Running", either through the [config file](config.js), as CLI parameter or as environment variable.

-Some of them can also be set [through the root catalog](#customize-through-root-catalog).
+- Some of them can also be set [through the root catalog](#customize-through-root-catalog).
+- Environment variables require a prefix `SB_`.
+  So you could for example set the catalog URL via the environment variable `SB_catalogUrl`.

 **The following options are available:**
 * [catalogUrl](#catalogurl)